jjxnvcr/misfits-opms/README.md

 Notice that there is a `DLL` file along with the SQL files in the directory.
 We use this to establish a connection between the program and the database.
 Download the file and put it inside the your Java PATH. **DO NOT** rename the file no matter what.

 > [!NOTE]
-> To check for your Java PATH, search 'Edit system environment variables' in your windows search and click Environment Variables.
-Under the System variables, look for the variable 'JAVA_HOME'.
-If not present, double click on the Path variable under User variables and look for a directory associated with Java
+> To check for your Java PATH, search `Edit system environment variables` in your windows search and click Environment Variables.
+Under the `System variables`, look for the variable `JAVA_HOME`.
+If not present, double click on the Path variable under `User variables` and look for a directory associated with Java

 After putting the file inside the PATH, navigate to **[Connect.java](src/main/java/app/db/Connect.java)** and put your own credentials.

 By default, you don't need to change anything with the credentials with the exception of **`encrypted`** and **`trustCert`** (depending on your server set up).
 If you have different values, replace the default ones with yours.

-Once all of that is finished, we now have set up the database and the connection between it and the program.
+Once all of that is finished, we now have set up the database and the connection between it and the program and are now ready to use the system.